Styling for Interior Photography

 Authenticity is the key to successful styling.
-Most often the homeowners stuff makes the best styling elements.
-Since we’re trying to describe the personality of the space, and tell the story of the people who use it we couldn’t hope for a better resource than what's already on the shelf.
+Most often the homeowners' embellishments make the best styling elements.
+Since we’re trying to describe the personality of the space and tell the story of the people who use it, we couldn’t hope for better resources than what's already on the shelf.

 Some of the most important things to remember when styling are:

-- The best styling makes it look like someone with a personality lives there.
-Someone who you’d like to hang out with over a three day weekend.
+- That it looks like someone with a personality lives there...someone you’d like to hang out with over a three-day weekend.

-- Add context, by describing the intended use of a space.
+- That it adds context by describing the intended use of a space.

-- Don't work too hard.
+- That it doesn't work too hard.
 The surest way to achieve artificiality is by forcing it.

-- Wine and cheese have been done so many times it’s ridiculous.
+- That it’s innovative.
+Wine and cheese have been done to death.
 Use your imagination.
-Try margaritas and fajitas, or lemonade with peanut butter and banana sandwiches.
-Tulips are wonderfully elegant, and much more approachable than orchids.
+Try margaritas and fajitas or lemonade with peanut butter and banana sandwiches.
+Tulips are wonderfully elegant and much more approachable than orchids.

 - Most of all - have fun with it.
 As my Skipper in the Navy used to say, “If you’re not having fun, you’re not doing it right.”